IBAX-io/documentation/docs/reference/json-rpc.md

 ### **ibax.getSections** {#ibax-getsections}
-Return to the tab of the current ecosystem
-List of table entries, you can set the offset and the number of entries.
+Return to the tab of the current ecosystem list of table entries, you can set the offset and the number of entries.

-If *role_access*
-field contains a list of roles and does not include the current role, no record will be returned. *title* The data in the field will be replaced by the *Accept-Language* language resource in the request header.
+If *role_access* field contains a list of roles and does not include the current role, no record will be returned.
+The data in the *title* field will be replaced by the *Accept-Language* language resource in the request header.

 [Authorization](#authorization)